 Here are a couple more of my favorite, unique Gazpacho recipes:

-My Avocado Gazpacho is perfect for a summer garden party, or really, any lunch or dinner when the weather is warm.
+This green gazpacho is perfect for a summer garden party, or really, any lunch or dinner when the weather is warm.

 Though nobody would turn it down in cold weather, I’m sure. 😉